 The Jewish people are divided into many traditions; some secular, some fundamentalist with most folks somewhere in the middle.
 There is likewise a large diversity within other religious populations, Muslim and Christian, orthodox and layman.
 While there are Sunni and Shia Muslims, there are myriad forms of Christianity: Greek Orthodox and other Catholics, Protestants, Maroons, Orthodox Syrians and Copts.

 Israel has grown rapidly in the past 70 years, from a tiny state formed largely by post-war immigrants and refugees, to an advanced industrial economy.
-High quality higher education has led to a highly-skilled workforce able to contribute the 21st Century technology boom and the country has seen massive investment from tech-giants over recent decades.
+High quality further education has led to a highly-skilled workforce able to contribute the 21st Century technology boom and the country has seen massive investment from tech-giants over recent decades.
 The country has the highest per-head proportion of technicians, scientists and engineers in the world.

 Leading exports include industrial machinery, software, agricultural products and cut diamonds.
 Leading imports include raw materials, rough diamonds, fuel, grain, everyday consumer goods and military equipment.
 Israel is also at the forefront of renewable technology development.
 The economy is largely balanced, with the value of imports and exports being well-matched.
 This has led to a low level of external debt and Israel has a lending surplus of some 70 billion U.S. dollars.